gregorbachmann/Next-Token-Failures/README.md

 ![](https://github.com/gregorbachmann/Next-Token-Failures/blob/main/imgs/cleverhans.png)

-This is the code used to produce the results presented in the paper TO BE INSERTED.
+This is the code used to produce the results presented in the paper [](https://arxiv.org/abs/2403.06963).

 ## Requirements
 The following packages are needed to run the code: